tavisirbu2310/Octavian-Sirbu-Project/README.md

-# myProject2
+# myProject
-Proiect CodersLab

 1.Clone

-2.Run npm install

-3.1 use: npm run start [for dev-server]
+2. use: npm run start [for dev-server]

-3.2 use: npm run build [for build]
+3. use: npm run build [for build]